yszh8/chatc.github.io/_pages/about.md

 Research
 ======

 My research interests lie in AI, NLP, and LLMs.
-Specifically, I am interested in building distributional Multi-Agent LLM Systems for Work (AgentSociety4Work), using multi-agent systems to function as collaborative organizational entities, similar to human society, to automate humans' work.
+Specifically, I am interested in building distributional Multi-Agent LLM Systems for Work (MA-LLM4Work), using multi-agent systems to function as collaborative organizational entities, similar to human society, to automate/augment humans' work.
 It involves two parts of research in diverse domains:

 **Scalable, efficient, trustworthy, collaborative Large Language Model Agent systems.**